-When selecting RoboClaw for a motor several factors should be considered.
-All brushed DC motors will have two amperage ratings which are maximum stall current and running current.
+When selecting a motor controller several factors should be considered.
+All DC brushed motors will have two current ratings, maximum stall current and continuous current.
 The most important rating is the stall current.
-Choose a Roboclaw model that can support the stall current of the motor to insure you can drive the motor properly without damage to the Roboclaw.
+Choose a model that can support the stall current of the motor selected to insure the motor can be driven properly without damage to the motor controller.